Ah yes, the Rams.

 Oh, and did I mention, her lambs had by far the lowest parasite burden in my group of lambs this year.
 This guy was out on pasture with my adult sheep all summer and only carried about 3% of the parasites in my group of lambs.
 His sister had an even lower worm count.
 So, we think that is pretty good reason to keep him around for a while!
 Neither he nor his sister have been dewormed.
 In fact, our standards are high, and being dewormed is a 1 strike and you’re out offense around here, particularly for rams.

 He was also my biggest, fastest growing lamb this year, so we think he is an excellent representation of our best genetics.
 His flashy color is an added bonus.
 All that spotting should add much coveted color to the lambs.
-We are expecting to see good things from his lambs.
+We have been very pleased with the color and performance of his lambs so far.

 Midnight